 - Emergency procedures (online)

 - Clinical areas: Orientation package & competency/skills checklist

-- Researched 20 minute presentation to grads at study day
+- Researched 10 minute reflective presentation to graduates their professional development day

 - Reflective journal submitted each study day